Gastritis occurs when the stomach lining becomes inflamed as a result of damage. It's a frequent condition with a variety of causes.

 Probiotics can assist with digestion and promote regular bowel motions.
 Probiotic supplements deliver beneficial bacteria into the digestive tract, which may aid in the prevention of H. pylori infection.
 Probiotic-rich meals may also help to alleviate the symptoms of gastritis.

 Overall, Gastritis occurs when the stomach lining becomes inflamed as a result of damage.
-It is fairly prevalent, but it is treatable.
-A healthy lifestyle and nutrition can help you prevent getting diagnosed with Gastritis, however this is not always the case if you have other health problems.
+It is pretty prevalent, but it is treatable.
+A healthy lifestyle and nutrition can help you prevent getting diagnosed with Gastritis.
+However, this is not always the case if you have other health problems.
 If you have regular Gastritis-like symptoms, you should always seek medical advice.